yoshidan/pointer-value-comparison/README.md

 ```

 ### Benchmark_SliceLoopPtr-16
-* There are concerns about GC because it is early but has a large heap.
+* There are concerns about GC because it is fast but has a large heap.
 ```go
 func Benchmark_SliceLoopPtr(b *testing.B) {
 	repository := NewPtrSampleRepository()